m-spangenberg/interview-project/README.md

 The project will be evaluated on the following criteria:

 * Code Reusability
-  * How modular is the codebase and can it be reused easily?
+  * How modular is the codebase and can portions of it be reused easily?
 * Code Maintenance
   * How difficult is it to keep the code maintained over time?
 * Code Documentation